samier-fabien/docker-lamp/README.md

 Let's modify the lines of the .env file that look like the following:
 ```
-DATABASE_URL=mysql://root:@db_docker_symfony:3306/db_name?serverVersion=5.7
-MAILER_DSN=smtp://maildev_docker_symfony:25
+DATABASE_URL=mysql://root:@docker_db:3306/db_name?serverVersion=5.7
+MAILER_DSN=smtp://docker_maildev:25
 ```
+You can replace `db_name` by the name you want for your database.

 ### 6. Then

 You have to interact with your symfony project.
-To do this, you have to place your terminal inside the container:
+To do this, you have to place your terminal inside the `docker_www` container:
 ```
-$ docker exec -it www_docker_symfony bash
+$ docker exec -it docker_www bash
 ```
 Your can interact as usual with symfony and create your database:
 ```